whiprandolph/bestseller/Part 2 - Why Are We So Lost/10 - Why Are People So Racist And Hateful.md

 Authorities impose systemic sexism in similar ways.
 One investigation by the Organization of American States found that every legal system of every unhealthy nation in North and South America, from the United States and Canada to Ecuador and Brazil, widely discriminates against women in cases of sexual assault and domestic violence.[xxx-ohchr americas violence women] Stories from around the world show that this is universal in unhealthy nations, as authorities impose sexism while pretending to treat everyone equally in the so-called "justice" system.[xxx-odoc|ch24]

-None of this excuses anyone's behavior, but it does explain where troubles like racism, hatred and even sexism come from: authorities impose discrimination by treating various groups differently and propagating hurtful attitudes to justify this, rewarding those who go along and punishing those who don't.
+None of this excuses anyone's behavior, but it does explain where troubles like racism, hatred and sexism come from: authorities impose discrimination by treating various groups differently and propagating hurtful attitudes to justify this, rewarding those who go along and punishing those who don't.
 Sadly, many people follow along to protect their privilege and teach their children to do the same.
 Eventually, it all seems quite normal.
 Just the way life is.

 When people are trapped with selfish and unaccountable leaders, the results are always tragic.
 What would it take for a group of people to select the most selfless and honest leaders instead?